+So can a brexit segmentation be used as part of a marketing strategy?
 There are at least 16 million consumers that would broadly fit within the brexiter segment.
 When one looks at the demographic split of leave versus remain voters you start to see clear segmentation ideal for marketing opportunity.

 You already have brands doing this in the U.S. for instance standing up for LGBT rights.
 Unilever’s Ben & Jerry’s have come out in support of Black Lives Matter.

 Now lets look at research done into the demographics of the voters.

 Much has been made of the splits in UK society:

 Young people who voted tended toward Remain; the older you were the more likely you would be a Brexiter

 (73%) of 18 to 24 year-olds voted to remain…

 A majority of those aged over 45 voted to leave, rising to 60% of those aged 65 or over

 Working class areas outside London and other major cities voted to leave

 The AB social group (broadly speaking, professionals and managers) were the only social group among whom a majority voted to remain (57%).
 C1s divided fairly evenly; nearly two thirds of C2DEs (64%) voted to leave the EU